acidb/mobiscroll-docs/docs/vue/guides/upgrade-from-trial.md

 <script src="js/mobiscroll.javascript.min.js"></script>
 ```

-At this point you should have a working project with the mobiscroll commercial components included.
+At this point you should have a working project with the Mobiscroll commercial components included.